johnarok/awesome-church/book-excerpts/church-in-pandemic.md

 We can pastor through pandemic, because our early church fathers did it.

-The great commission has not changed
+The great commission has not changed.